-The Broderick Tower went from being “a beauty by day—a jewel by night” to the third-tallest abandoned building in the United States — and is now poised to be a towering symbol of Detroit’s rebirth.
+The Broderick Tower went from being “a beauty by day—a jewel by night” to the third-tallest abandoned building in the United States — and has become a towering symbol of Detroit’s rebirth.

 One of the city’s most recognizable buildings, the skyscraper opened in 1927 as the Eaton Tower, named for what was then one of Detroit’s most recognizable families.
 Theodore H. Eaton came to Detroit in 1838 and invested his savings in a run-down drug store that had folded in the Panic of 1837.
 At the time, Detroit was just an out-of-the-way frontier town of about eight thousand, but the 23-year-old Eaton had pioneering in his blood: He was a direct descendant of Thomas Eaton, who helped settle the New World in 1660.